The Personal Narrative

 The Personal Narrative is what keep people staying in unsatisfying lives.

-Most do not even envision another way of doing things, others will do not see how things could be different and those who dare dreaming just squash it.
+Most do not even envision another way of doing things, others will do not see how things could be different and those who dare to dream just squash it.

 - What do you want me to do?
 This is who I am